Extending the Mann-Kendall test to allow for measurement uncertainty: Introduction

 \subsection{The Mann-Kendall test}

-Kendall's tau coefficient ($t$) \citep{kendall1} was originally derived to test the degree of agreement, or correlation, between two sets of observations.
+Let $(X,Y)$ denote a pair of random variables for which we wish to test independence and quantify ordinal association.
+Kendall's tau coefficient ($t$) \citep{kendall1} was originally derived to assess the degree of agreement, or correlation, between two sets of observations from such a pair of random variables.
 It is a non-parametric statistic, estimating population's $\tau$, also referred to as rank correlation coefficient.
 The $t$ statistic is a standardized version of the $S$ statistic, which in turn is calculated directly from the ranks of the observations within each of the sets of observations.

 \citet{mann}, suggested the use of $t$ for testing against the existence of a trend over time.
+It is a straightforward application of Kendall's $\it{\tau}$ where one of the sets of observations is timepoints, accompanied with measurements obtained at these time points.
+Values (and thus ranks) of the time variable are always in the natural order and $Y:=(1,2,{...},n)$ so interest lies in the quantification (and testing for) monotonic trends.
+The null hypothesis of the Mann-Kendall test simplifies to $(X_1,...,X_n)$ being iid.

 The Mann-Kendall test has gained a lot of attention in a range of disciplines, especially in the environmental sciences where its use has been extended in combining several sets of observations of comparable times of the year (Seasonal Kendall test for trend, \citet{hirsch}) or data obtained from different regions (Regional Kendall test for trend, \citet{regional}).
-The Mann-Kendall test is still popular for trend detection \citep{dawood2017,nourani2018}
+The simplicity of the Mann-Kendall test makes it still popular for trend detection \citep{dawood2017,nourani2018,chen2022}.

-The Man-Kendall test is a straightforward application of Kendall's $\it{\tau}$ where one of the sets of observations is timepoints, accompanied with measurements obtained at these time points.
-Ranks of the time variable are always in the natural order $(1,2,{...},n)$ and the $\it{S}$ statistic is given by
+Methodological research in Kendall's $t$ is also an active field. \citet{perreault2022} discusses efficient computation of $t$ as well as the jackknife estimate of its variance in large datasets. \citet{nowak2021} present several contrast tests and confidence intervals that can be used to evaluate rank correlation measures in multivariate factorial designs.
+Non-parametric regression alternatives for modelling trends include Local Regression, also known as LOESS or LOWESS \citep{cleveland1979}, smoothing splines \citep{hastie1987} and Gaussian Process Regression \citep{williams2006}.